windowsair/MaixPy_DOC/en/get_started/edit_file.md

 MaixPy includes a built-in open source editor [Micropython Editor(pye)](https://github.com/robert-hh/Micropython-Editor)

-Use `pye("hello.py")` can create a file and enter the edit mode, keyboard shortcuts and other instructions can be found [here](https://github.com/robert-hh/Micropython-Editor/blob/master/Pyboard%20Editor.pdf)
+At the REPL interface enter `pye("hello.py")` to create a file and enter the edit mode.
+Keyboard shortcuts and other instructions can be found [here](https://github.com/robert-hh/Micropython-Editor/blob/master/Pyboard%20Editor.pdf)

-Like we write code
+Enter the following code:

 ```python
 print("hello maixpy")